zin-minhtun/zin-minhtun/README.md

-# It's me lonely and lazy dev
+# It's me 👋🏼 lonely and lazy dev.
 - currently working on **ZinoDash | All in One Ghost Kitchen**
 - learning LLM evaluation, and AI agent development for production-ready app